ktorio/ktor-documentation/topics/client-request-retry.md

 }
 ```

-If the `HttpTimeout` plugin is installed, `HttpRequestRetry` should be installed first to allow to configure retries on the timeouts:
+If the `HttpTimeout` plugin is installed, `HttpRequestRetry` should be installed first to allow configuring retries for timeouts:
 ```kotlin
 val client = HttpClient(CIO) {
     install(HttpRequestRetry) // should be installed before HttpTimeout